-The mojito wasn’t created in a bar and it wasn’t fabricated in a homemaker’s kitchen.
-The history of the mojito starts with the turmoil of slaves, was brought to life to provide vitality to pirates, and it helped to catapult famous personalities to the status of legendary.
+The mojito wasn’t created in a bar, and it wasn’t fabricated in a homemaker’s kitchen.
+The history of the mojito starts with the turmoil of enslaved people, was brought to life to provide vitality to pirates, and it helped to catapult famous personalities to the status of legendary.

-When Cuba was a Spanish slave colony, it held thousands of African slaves.
-These servants were forced to live a hard life filled with turmoil, drudgery and pain.
-The African slaves had to find a way to relief their burdened condition and they did this with a drink known as guarapo.
-Guarapo is sugarcane juice, and was often drunk by the slaves for energy.
+When Cuba was a Spanish slave colony, it held thousands of African enslaved people.
+These individuals were forced to live a hard life filled with turmoil, drudgery and pain, and had to find a way to relief their burdened condition—they did this with a drink known as guarapo.
+Guarapo is sugar cane juice, and was often drunk for energy.
 It was also consumed as an alcoholic beverage.

 Africans learned how to make this drink from the native peoples that inhabited Cuba during this era.
-Many indigenous Cuban people were made slaves by the Spanish, suffering the same fate as the African slaves.
+Many indigenous Cuban people were enslaved by the Spanish, suffering the same fate as the African enslaved people.
 After introducing guarapo to the Africans, this drink became a popular tonic for them.